 And even so, I have such little faith.
 Even so, He has to reach out and grab me while I stumble and drag me back into the boat with Him.
 That doofus Peter sees this, sees the transfiguration, sees the miracles, confesses Christ, watches as He reattaches the ear he just cut off, then goes and gets nervous and denies it all.
 Knowing me, I’m still going to jump out of the boat and try to swim myself; I’m going to pull out maps and try to get to shore a little faster, I’m going to tell Jesus how to navigate.

 But I pray I would just curl up in the bottom of the boat and sleep while He steers.
-That the wind will cease.
+That I will stop hearing the wind.
 That I will worship Him and recognize who He is.
 And know that on the other side of the sea, whenever I get there, all who merely touch His garment are healed.

 You call me out upon the waters, The great unknown where feet may fail.
 And there I find You in the mystery.
 In oceans deep My faith will stand.